Hard Red Winter Wheat Berries Recipes: From Pantry to Plate

 Milling Your Own Flour: The Ultimate Scratch-Cooking Skill

 We would be remiss if we didn't mention the most popular use for hard red winter wheat: fresh flour.
-If you have a grain mill (or a high-powered blender that can handle grains), you are sitting on the best flour you’ve ever tasted.
+If you have a grain mill, such as a Mockmill or a KitchenAid Grain Mill Attachment, you are sitting on the best flour you’ve ever tasted.

 When you mill wheat at home, you are keeping the bran and the germ intact.
 Commercial "whole wheat" flour is often processed in a way that removes the oils to extend shelf life.
 Freshly milled flour is a living food.